raffaele-sg/batteries-included/README.md

 )

-# Access the result of a model that is built solved under the hood
+# Access the result of a model that is built and solved under the hood
 extractor = Extractor.from_inputs(battery=battery, price=price)

 level = extractor.to_timeseries(variable=Variables.level)